kumkumgandhi123/CIFAR-10/README.md

 # CIFAR-10
 About CIFAR-10 Project The CIFAR-10 (Canadian Institute For Advanced Research) dataset is a well-known benchmark dataset in the field of machine learning and computer vision.
 This project leverages the CIFAR-10 dataset to build, evaluate, and compare different machine learning models for image classification.
+Project Overview The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 different classes, with 6,000 images per class.
+The classes represent common objects such as airplanes, automobiles, birds, cats, deer, dogs, frogs, horses, ships, and trucks.
+This project involves preprocessing the data, applying various machine learning techniques, and implementing classifiers to categorize the images accurately.